Lesson 5.1: Defining individual types

 define

-Using a schema session and a write transaction, try running studio run this query on a newly created database.
-After running it, make sure to commit studio check the transaction.
-You should see the four new entity types appear in the type browser.
+Using a schema transaction, run this query on a newly created database.
+After running it, make sure to commit the transaction.
+You should see the four new entity types appear when you refresh the schema browser in TypeDB Studio.

 Exercise